Oldsmar, Florida: History

 Shortly after purchasing the property, Olds formed the Reo Farms Company (renamed Reolds Farms Company) in order to administer to the creation of his new town.
 Architects and city planners were hired to create drafts and laborers were hired for construction.
 The town possessed the staples of any small town, such as churches, schools, and a bank, as well as a railroad depot, sawmill, and dock facilities on the 10 miles of waterfront that faced Old Tampa Bay.
 Outside of town, tracts of land were parcelled up for agriculture.
 To advertise how good the land was for growing crops and raising livestock, the Reolds Farms Company built a model farm.
 On the farm was a herd of cattle, horses, pigs, and other livestock.
 They also had plots planted with potatoes, turnips, beets, celery, and citrus fruits, among other crops.
 An oil well was drilled but was never productive.

 The company also initiated a large publicity campaign to attract Northerners into becoming residents.
 One of the more popular slogans used was "Oldsmar for Health, Wealth and Happiness."
 Tours were also planned with Pullmans chartered between Detroit and Oldsmar.
 To accommodate prospective residents and other tourists a 60-room hotel called the Wayside Inn was built.

 Olds named some of the roads himself including Gim Gong Road, named after the horticulturalist Lue Gim Gong.
 Olds had hired Gim Gong to help set up the agricultural community.

+Built in 1918 under the supervision of R.E.
+Olds, the Bank Building has been an important part of Oldsmar's history.
+Located in the heart of downtown Oldsmar, the building was built in the style of Mediterranean Revival using rare white Italian glazed bricks.
+In addition to the Oldsmar State Bank, the bank was originally home to the Reolds Farm Co, and the Real Estate Sale Department.
+By 1920, it was reported to be handling more than $1million worth of deposits.

 In 1919, the city's first library was started by the Woman's Club.
-It would later be donated to the city in 1977.
+It was donated to the city in 1977.

 Original city plans included a golf course and a luxury hotel on the bay, but neither were ever built.
 A sawmill and foundry were established that made cast-iron engines for tractors and grove heaters.
 The mill also produced the Olds Chair (also called the Oldsmar Chair).
 The chair was similar to the popular Adirondack chair and was made out of either yellow pine or cypress.